 Within capital A affordable category there are two types of housing.
 See how this is getting complicated?
 Stay with us!

 Section 8: Section 8 is a housing voucher that you can qualify for if you make 50% of the area median income (AMI) and can be used to pay rent for any apartment within reason.
 Depending on how much income and rent are for an individual, the government will cover a portion of or ALL of your rent.

-Incentivized buildings: The state and city often provide tax incentives and tax exemptions for developers and owners who dedicate a certain portion (usually 20%) of their units to affordable housing.
-The rents and the income levels of people living in these units are dictated by local AMI.
+The state and city often provide tax incentives and tax exemptions for developers and owners who dedicate a certain portion (usually 20%) of their units to residents who qualify for affordable housing.
+The rents and the income levels of those who qualify for affordable housing while living in the city are dictated by local AMI.
 These are typically more high-profile developments that wouldn’t get built without the credit, frontend financial support and backend of tax credits.

-How can a renter qualify for capital A affordable housing?
+How can a tenant qualify for capital A affordable housing opportunities?
 We’re glad you asked.

-AMI: Area Median Income: Having an income at a certain percentage lower than the median income for a given region is the main factor for qualifying for this type of housing.
+AMI: Area Median Income: Having an income at a certain percentage lower than the median household income for a given region is the main factor for qualifying for this type of housing assistance.
 For example, the AMI of NYC for a single person is $74,700.
-To apply for affordable housing for renters making between 30% and 40% AMI, your income level should be between about 22,000 to 24,000 a year.
+To apply for affordable rental housing making between 30% and 40% AMI, your income level should be between about 22,000 to 24,000 a year.
 If you meet these income requirements, you then have to apply or enter a lottery.
 In New York City this is done through a portal called Housing Connect.

 These are the basics.
-And from a high-level glance, it doesn’t seem all that complicated — in fact, there are many routes for the government and real estate developers to create affordable housing.
+And from a high-level glance, it doesn’t seem all that complicated – in fact, there are many routes for the government and real estate developers to create affordable housing opportunities.
 So why don’t they?